i2cy/CodyCloud-Server/README.md

 It is build for a better managing of NGROK_Server

 ## Usage Examples:
 * python3 main.py &
 * nohup python3 main.py &
+(or like this if you just used the "setup.py" installer)
+* service codycloud start

+## How to Setup
+- run "setup.py" file as root user acount and follow the step

 ## Config File Example (configs/codycloud.json)
 >{